MoralisWeb3/docs/docs/01-web3-data-api/integrations/aws-lambda-nodejs.md

 ## Find function name

-:::info
->
-> Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) and choose any function.
+Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) and choose any function.

 Marked with green is where you can find the **function name**: